-- ➤ Program Administrator - TFS Environmental Health and Safety (EHS) specialist manages the Bloodborne Pathogen Exposure Control Plan, coordinates for the maintenance of records pertaining to the plan, conducts investigations of exposure, and coordinates BBP training. - > Department Heads - provide the resources needed to eliminate the potential for infection from blood or OPIM. - ➤ Unit Leaders ensure employees attend BBP training and lead by example by complying with the precautions and protection measures outlined in this plan. - ➤ Employee - use proper work practices to prevent acquiring a BBP by wearing protective equipment.
-If exposed to blood or OPIM, promptly report it to TFS EHS within two days using the Preliminary Report of Injury report form.
+- Program Administrator Environmental Health and Safety Officer (EHSO) manages the Bloodborne Pathogen Exposure Control Plan, coordinates for the maintenance of records pertaining to the plan, conducts investigations of exposure, and coordinates BBP training. - Department Heads provide the resources needed to eliminate the potential for infection from blood or OPIM. - Unit Leaders ensure employees complete BBP training and lead by example by complying with the precautions and protection measures outlined in this plan. - Employee use proper work practices to prevent acquiring a BBP by wearing protective equipment.
+If exposed to blood or OPIM, promptly report it to the EHSO within 2 days using the Preliminary Report of Injury report form.